zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 The microkernel's scheduler selects which of the system's tasks is allowed to execute; this task is known as the *current task*.
-The nanokernel's scheduler permits the current task to execute only when there is no fiber or ISR that needs to execute, since fiber and ISR execution takes precedence.
+The nanokernel's scheduler permits the current task to execute only when no fibers or ISRs are available to execute; fiber and ISR executions always take precedence.

-The kernel automatically takes care of saving the current task's CPU register values when it performs a context switch to a different task, a fiber, or an ISR, and restores these values when the task later resumes execution.
+When prompted for a context switch to a different task, fiber, or ISR, the kernel automatically saves the current task's CPU register values; these values get restored when the task later resumes execution.

 Task State
 ----------

-A microkernel task has an associated *state* that determines whether or not it can be scheduled for execution.
-The state records all factors that can prevent the task from executing, such as:
+Each microkernel task has an associated *state* that determines whether or not it can be scheduled for execution.
+The state records factors that could prevent the task from executing, such as:

-* the task has not been started
+* The task has not been started.
-* the task is waiting for it needs (e.g. a semaphore, a timeout, ...)
+* The task is waiting (for a semaphore, for a timeout, ...).
-* the task has been suspended
+* The task has been suspended.
-* the task has terminated
+* The task has terminated.

 A task whose state has no factors that prevent its execution is said to be *executable*.